ehsanmqn/tsp-solver/README.md

 ### VRPTW message
 This is a JSON object representing a vehicle routing problem with time windows (VRPTW).
 It specifies the details of the problem, including:

+**NOTE:** To simplify the calculation of the time matrix for the VRPTW problem, I have used the formula `time = Velocity / distance`, where V represents velocity.
+It's worth noting that although a constant velocity of 80 is considered in this formula, it doesn't affect the final solution.
+In other words, if all vehicles travel at the same speed, you will get the same solution if you use a distance matrix or a time matrix, since travel distances are a constant multiple of travel times.

 * message_type: The type of message, which is VRPTW.
 * id: The ID of the request.